 Also, we must "flee fornication" (1 Corinthians 6:18).
 This is a deadly danger to the Christian in this day of amorality.
-Finally, as our text says, young believers (and old believers need this admonition, too!) should "flee also youthful lusts," if we are to be able to "call on the Lord out of a pure heart."
+Finally, as our text says, young believers (and old believers, too!) should "flee also youthful lusts," if we are to be able to "call on the Lord out of a pure heart."
 HMM